a-sh-dev/mern_diy_grooming/README.md

 - Improve the site performance by fixing any memory leaks due to possible expensive API calls for loading the fetched data.

-- Explore a better form-management in React, such as utilising `React-hook-form` for form validations and integrating `Firebase` with the back-end for automatic image uploads–so that the user doesn't have to finalise or upload photos first before publishing the post.
+- Explore a better form-management in React, such as utilising `React-hook-form` for form validations and integrating `Firebase` with the backend for automatic image uploads–so that the user doesn't have to finalise or upload photos first before publishing the post.
 These issues will improve the overall UX.

 - Finally, working on this project made me want to explore JavaScript more, mainly the DOM, to improve my understanding of how things (actually) work in React.